 Instagram Influencer Marketing

-Instagram can be a little bit difficult for influencers to follow guidelines on, despite the fact that it’s one of the most popular platforms for influencer marketing.
+Instagram can be more difficult for influencers trying to follow guidelines, despite the fact that it’s one of the most popular platforms for influencer marketing.

 So how do you make an influencer’s disclosure of sponsored content clear immediately?
 The Committee of Advertising Practice (CAP) says that influencers can add a small text overlay disclosure on the image.
 This is an option, but fortunately Instagram created its own sponsored content tool to help prevent the need for that.